AndrewWPhillips/eggql/README.md

 }
 ```

-The function can handle this better by returning an `error`.
-(A resolver function must have either one or two return values, the 2nd being an `error`.)
+This error message is not that useful to the client.
+The server could handle this better by returning an `error`.
+(A resolver function must have either one or two return values, the 2nd one must be an `error` if provided.)

 ```go
 type Query struct {